6 Lessons I’ve Learned from Life on the Homestead

-October 15 is Rural Women’s Day and I wanted to celebrate by highlighting some great life lessons I’ve learned from being a homesteader.
+I've learned some great life lessons from being a homesteader.
 About four years ago, my husband and I decided to buy acreage in the middle of the New England woods and start a rural homesteading life.
 We chop all our own trees for firewood to heat our home, build and maintain trails around our property, tap our trees to make maple syrup, and enjoy beekeeping.

 As someone who grew up in the suburbs of Chicago, I had no idea what I was getting into with living on a homestead.
 I had never swung an axe or tended to a garden.
 I learned about homesteading and beekeeping through library books and YouTube videos.
 I made mistakes along the way, but learned to correct them and improve the following year.